CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### On-Guard Cards

- -  Rules Erratum: An on-guard card may only be revealed if it could have also been played during the movement/hazard phase.
+ -  _Rules Erratum_: An on-guard card may only be revealed if it could have also been played during the movement/hazard phase.
 This means all targets of the card must have existed during the movement/hazard phase in order for the card to be revealed.
  -  A revealed on-guard card retroactively takes effect as though it were both declared and resolved immediately prior to the chain of effects during which it was revealed.
  -  An on-guard card may be revealed when the company plays a resource that potentially taps the site.
 The card must affect the company or a character in the company that site phase.
 Note that this clarification is looser than the rule printed on p.61 of the Unlimited Rules book.
  -  A successful ring test does not allow an on-guard card to be revealed.